Do you need math for programming?

 DO YOU NEED TO BE GOOD AT MATH TO CODE?

 Do you need math for programming?
-YES, even if its basic math (arithmetic)
+YES, even if it is basic math (arithmetic)

 Can you be a good programmer without understanding some advanced mathematical concepts?